-Book a shoreside table at Redfish in Port Orford for a lunch of ocean-fresh seafood, salads and burgers along with gorgeous views of Battle Rock from the sun-drenched deck.
-In the Samuel H. Boardman State Scenic Corridor, 27 miles of Oregon Coast trail wind through towering Sitka spruce with striking vistas of Arch Rock, Natural Bridges and other wind sculpted sea stacks.
+The Samuel H. Boardman State Scenic Corridor, between Gold Beach and Brookings, is 27 miles of Oregon Coast trail winding through towering Sitka spruce, with numerous pullouts and striking vistas of Arch Rock, Natural Bridges and other wind sculpted sea stacks.

 More tasty stops

 There are 43 stops on the Wild Rivers Coast Food Trail, from bakeries to restaurants, farms and growers markets, to breweries and distilleries, to seafood stands and indulgent take-home treats.
 Make your base camp in one of these charming towns and find a delicious farm-to-table meal around the corner.
 Here are some of the locales to explore.

 Bandon, Langlois and Port Orford